Who Is Davis Riley's Caddie?

 (Image credit: Getty Images)

 When it comes to success on the PGA Tour, a good caddie can make all the difference.
-In Davis Riley's case, that appears to ring true, with the American enjoying a very quick rise up the professional ranks since 2019.
+In Davis Riley's case, that appears to ring true, with the American enjoying a quick rise up the ranks in the early years of his professional career.

-After securing his PGA Tour card for 2022, Riley has picked up a number of fantastic results, including a runner-up placing at the Valspar Championship, as well as multiple top 10 and top 5 finishes.
+After turning pro in 2019, Riley secured his PGA Tour card in 2022, and picked up a number of fantastic results, including a runner-up placing at the Valspar Championship, as well as multiple top-10 finishes.

 (Image credit: Getty Images)